Growing capacity for better care

 State Hospitals Program

-In April 13, 2012 at the CalMHSA Annual Strategic Planning Session, the members directed staff to work in collaboration with the California Behavioral Health Directors Association (CBHDA) in an effort to explore the feasibility of the JPA acting on behalf of member counties (and possibly non‐member counties via a contractual agreement) in the development of an annual purchase agreement with the new Department of State Hospitals (DSH) for a statewide utilization of state hospitals beds (as provided under sections 4330 et seq. of WIC).
-Counties collectively pay between 90-130 million for the procurement of state hospital beds, and expressed their angst regarding the annual rate increases of 22%, which was imposed by the Department of State Hospitals (DSH) without the ability for counties to negotiate the terms of their contract with the state department.
+In April 2012 at the CalMHSA Annual Strategic Planning Session, the Board directed staff to work with the California Behavioral Health Directors Association (CBHDA) to explore the feasibility of the JPA acting on behalf of counties to develop an annual purchase agreement for statewide utilization of state hospitals beds with the Department of State Hospitals (DSH), as provided under sections 4330 et seq. of WIC.
+Counties were collectively paying between $90-130 million for the procurement of state hospital beds and expressed their angst regarding the non-negotiable annual rate increases of 22% imposed by the DSH.
+On behalf of the counties, CalMHSA successfully negotiated a new purchase agreement with DSH, saving the counties millions of dollars each year.

 Alternatives to State Hospitals

-In this process, it was determined that one of the largest issues at state hospitals, was and continues to be, lack of capacity.
-Therefore, the State Hospital Committee requested approval by the CalMHSA Board to develop a Request for Interest (RFI) for the purpose of identifying inpatient alternatives to placing individuals in DSH facilities, which would require a national solicitation of interest.
+During the negotiation process, it was determined the largest issue at the state hospitals was, and continues to be, lack of capacity.
+Therefore, the State Hospital Committee requested approval by the CalMHSA Board to explore inpatient alternatives to placing individuals in DSH facilities, which would require a national solicitation of interest for qualified providers.
+Multiple site options for a facility have been explored and a viable site will be pursued with the selected provider.

-The selected entity would be required to provide core treatment team services that are the core to a patient’s stabilization and recovery.
-These teams are to provide highly structured treatment for mental rehabilitation and re-socialization in preparation for an open treatment setting or community placement.
+- The staff are to provide highly structured treatment for mental rehabilitation and re-socialization in preparation for an open treatment setting or community placement.

-Services would be provided statewide in an effort support the needs of the California’s diverse geographic regions.
+- Services will be provided statewide in an effort support the needs of California’s diverse geographic regions.